More supply vehicles of Russian peacekeepers move freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 25.
-Three more supply vehicles of Russian peacekeepers have driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 26.
+Two more supply vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

 The vehicles were moving from Khankendi in the Lachin direction along the mentioned road.